 Dr Peter Floyd is co-founder and Director of RPA Europe and one of the original co-founders and Directors of RPA Ltd, with extensive experience of policy analysis across a wide range of sectors.
 Prior to becoming a consultant in 1983, he was employed on safety and risk work in the oil, chemical and nuclear industries.
 Since then, he has gained extensive experience in the development and application of quantitative risk/impact assessment methodologies to a wide range of projects around the world.
 He has also led numerous risk/impact assessment studies for the European Commission and impact assessment framework contracts for different Directorate Generals.
 Throughout his career, Dr Floyd has consistently enjoyed a reputation for producing technically robust work which is accessible to the non-specialist.

-Zinaida Manžuch is a Senior Consultant at RPA Europe.
+Zinaida Manžuch is a Principal Consultant at RPA Europe.
 Zinaida is a qualified researcher with 10+ years’ experience in applied research for decision-making and advising to the Lithuanian and foreign public bodies.
 She holds a PhD in Communication and Information (Vilnius University, Lithuania).
 Her research experience covers European and Lithuanian projects on societal and cultural challenges in access to and use of digital technologies and information, digital preservation, and the digital divide.
 She has authored publications in international scholarly journals, including the Journal of the Association for Information Science and Technology and the Journal of Documentation, and Information Research.

-Rūta Akelytė is a Consultant at RPA Europe.
+Rūta Akelytė is a Senior Consultant at RPA Europe.
 Rūta holds a master's degree (MSc) in Environmental Science: Pollution and Monitoring (Brunel University London) and a bachelor's degree in Geography (Vilnius University).
 She is a Chartered Environmentalist (CEnv) and Chartered Water and Environmental Manager (C.WEM) through CIWEM.
 Rūta is an environmental protection professional with over five years of experience in the UK's water and wastewater utilities industry.
 She managed and delivered many projects that aimed to resolve pollution to watercourses from diffuse widespread pollution sources.
 She has broad stakeholder engagement experience, including regulators, local authorities and NGOs, and experience in contractor management to ensure effective and efficient project delivery within the assigned budget.
 Rūta has a strong understanding of environmental issues and is passionate about sustainability and the natural world.

-Francesca Chiabrando is a Consultant at RPA Europe.
+Francesca Chiabrando is a Researcher at RPA Europe.
 Francesca holds bachelor’s degree in Political Science (University of Milan) and a Double Master Degree in International Relations and in European Union Studies (LUISS University in Rome and University of Salzburg).
 She has worked in a public affairs consultancy in Brussels focusing on sustainability, environmental and agricultural issues.
 Francesca was also an intern at the European Parliament and at the Italian Representation to the European Union, where she worked primarily on topics related to environmental protection and climate change.

 Monika Hayleck is a Researcher at RPA Europe.
 Monika holds bachelor’s degrees in Biology and Environmental and Ecological Sciences (Elon University) and is currently pursuing a master’s degree in Crop, Soil and Environmental Sciences (Auburn University).
 She has worked on a variety of farms across the United States, Europe and Asia, including establishing and managing her own organic produce farm.
 Monika has also been involved with several field ecology research projects and has experience working in finance.
 Through her studies and work, she has gained an in-depth understanding of a range of environmental and social issues regarding sustainability and agriculture.